Littledogdudu/ConsoleLog/README.md

 Enabled: Continue to search according to the label items set in the settings, the label item is level 1, and the expression is level 2 (indented 2 characters)
 Disabled: Disables tag lookup

-### whether to enable the sidebar (restart takes effect)

-Enabled by default: Enables the sidebar
-After disabled: Disable the sidebar

-### sidebar lookup is not limited to file types
+### Sidebar Basic Settings

+#### Enable Sidebar (Requires Restart)

+Default Enabled: Enable Sidebar
+Disabled: Disable Sidebar
+This feature only takes effect after restarting the application after the settings are applied.

+#### Sidebar Font SizeChange

+the font size of each line expression retrieved in the sidebar search.

+### File Type Effect Settings

+#### Sidebar Search Unrestricted by File Type

-Enabled by default: Enables sidebar lookup for print expressions for any file type that is currently open
+Default Enabled: The sidebar search will print expressions for any type of file currently opened.
-After disabled: Only files that are currently open and of the Chinese file type are searched and displayed in the sidebar

-### sidebar font size

-Used to customize the sidebar font size

-### label lookup is enabled by default when you first launch the sidebar
+Disabled: The search will only execute and display in the sidebar for files of the selected file type currently opened.

+#### Sidebar Search Restricted by File Type

+The four file type options can only be selected when the "Sidebar Search Unrestricted by File Type" option is disabled.
+Multiple file types can be selected.
+Select Vue: If the current file type is Vue, it will query all console.log statements in that file.
+Select JavaScript: If the current file type is JavaScript, it will query all console.log statements in that file.
+Select TypeScript: If the current file type is TypeScript, it will query all console.log statements in that file.
+Select Text: If the current file is plain text, it will query all console.log statements in that file.

+### Tag Settings

+#### Default Enable Tag Search When Sidebar is Launched for the First Time

-Enabled: Every time you open the IDE, the sidebar will enable sidebar label lookup by default (the label items can be set in the settings below items)
+When enabled: Each time the IDE is opened, the sidebar will default to enabling tag search (the tag items can be set in the options below).
-Disabled by default: The sidebar does not enable tag lookup by default (it can also be temporarily changed via Enable Tag Lookup at the top of the sidebar)
+Default Disabled: The sidebar will not default to enabling tag search (can also be temporarily changed by using "Enable Tag Search" at the top of the sidebar).

-### sidebar custom label query items
+#### Custom Sidebar Tag Query Items

-Customize the tag items found in the sidebar, use semicolons to split each tag item, and support regular expressions
+Customize the tag items for the sidebar search, separating each tag item with a semicolon.
+Regular expressions are supported.

 <!-- Plugin description end -->